cristiano-belloni/morningstar-plugin/README.md

 morningstar-plugin
 ==================

-Morningstar Synth - Hyacinth plugin
+Morningstar Synth as an Hyacinth plugin (part of the Hyacinth project, http://hya.io)